USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 The software installation package is a ZIP file (~300MB) that contains all the relevant supporting applications and software required to run the CoST system on a Windows-based machine.
 The installation package also contains the most recent version of the CMDB available at the time of the software release.
 Instructions for optionally updating the CMDB are provided at the end of this section.

-The CoST server requires [Java Runtime Environment 7 or 8](http://www.oracle.com/technetwork/java/javase/overview/index.html) (also known as JRE 1.7 or 1.8), [Tomcat](https://tomcat.apache.org/index.html) and [PostgreSQL](https://www.postgresql.org).
+The CoST server requires [Java Runtime Environment 8 or higher](http://www.oracle.com/technetwork/java/javase/overview/index.html) (also known as JRE 1.8), [Tomcat](https://tomcat.apache.org/index.html) and [PostgreSQL](https://www.postgresql.org).
 All of these components are in the CoST/EMF installation package.

 The total space required for the software is 5GB.
 Around 1.2GB of space can be freed at the end of the installation process.
 Make sure you have enough storage space (~40-50 GB) available to allow for future usage with your own custom inventories and control measures in the CoST system.